ecresp1el/organoid-roi-tool/README.md

   --analysis NestinvsDcx_WTvsKO_IHC
 ```

-After the helpers populate the sibling directories, you can run
+After the helper populates the sibling directories, you can run
 `analyse_whole_organoid.py` with `--projection mean` / `median` without redrawing
 ROIs.